dima-iholkin/PourOverPotato/README.md

 # PourOverPotato app

-How do you keep notes on your pour over brews?
+How do you keep notes on your pour overs?
 This app makes it easy to organize your records.
 I'm using this app daily and actively improving and maintaining it.